turbo/treetop/README.md

 # treetop

-> **Note** This program is currently under development.
-Output and arguments are subject to change.
-Performance is bad.

 `treetop` is a linux program that accurately reports CPU and memory use for a single process, and, optionally, it's children.
 It's also able to enforce a variety of limits.
 Consider this a mix of `top` and `pstree`, stripped down to the bare minimals.

 ### Building